Optical Network Digital Twin -- Practical Use Cases and Architecture

-The modeling error was found to be within the same order as the inherent line-system error of 0.2 dB.
-Fig.~\ref{qot_visualizatin}(c) presents an example of QoT history.
+The modeling error was found to be on the same order as the typical measurement uncertainty of practical line systems (approximately 0.2 dB) Fig.~\ref{qot_visualizatin}(c) presents an example of QoT history.
 We measured BER over night with three polarization controllers.
 Fig.~\ref{qot_visualizatin}(d) illustrates the degradation of the Q-factor when equal losses are inserted into each span of the line system, representing quality deterioration caused by route changes due to fiber cuts or by water ingress.
 Leveraging the digital model enables straightforward simulation of such degradation over time.
 Moreover, adopting the open-source GNPy as a common reference and using BER (defined in standard interfaces such as Centum gigabit Form factor Pluggable Multi-Source Agreement (CFP MSA) management interface specification and Optical Internetworking Forum (OIF) Common Management Interface Specification (CMIS)) as a QoT parameter allows operators to ensure network reliability and provide services even in multi-vendor environments.